Leilatha/Suites/dbserver/dbserver/README.md

 # Running the Server

+Make sure that PostgreSQL and Maven are installed on your computer, and that you have an account capable of editing the database you would like to use.

 First, you need to make a config file for the server - ```example-config.yml``` can be used for this.
 Make sure the database you point to exists.